eclipse-archived/ceylon-herd/README.md

     1. `psql -h localhost -U ceylon-herd`
 1. Set yourself as admin
     1. `UPDATE user_table SET admin = true WHERE username = 'your-user-name';`

+# License

+The content of this repository is released under the AGPL V3 as provided in the LICENSE file that accompanied this code.